AgustinAllamanoCosta/fork-newin/README.md

 to start a development API server & the integration tests on separate windows, in the most terse way ;-)

-* Simplified codebase in TypeScript, where PowerShell is discarded (cause it's too complicated & mostly useless) and KDE Konsole for native linux usage is added instead.
-Easier and more useful in my case, take your pick.
-I don't care about powershell, since WSL works perfectly.
-In the future I'd love *neWin* to just support all of *Nix (Macs & other Linux consoles).
+In the future I'd love *neWin* to just support more of *Nix options (Macs & other Linux consoles).

 ## Install

 `npm install -g newin`

+On WSL/Windows/PowerShell/Cmd:

+* Make sure you have [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) installed.

 On WSL:

-* Make sure you have [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701?activetab=pivot:overviewtab) installed.

 * Make sure `$WSL_INTEROP` env variable is set and it's working (i.e you should be able to execute "$ wt.exe" etc on your WSL shell)